cvghivebrain/HiveView/README.md

 * Windows Clipboard - failed on most samples from https://telparia.com/fileFormatSamples/image/windowsClipboard/
 * WBMP - detection not the best; will fail if height/width are substancially different
 * Worldport fax - no samples
+* XWD - DMP files look wrong from https://telparia.com/fileFormatSamples/image/xwd/
+* Xara - failed on samples from https://telparia.com/fileFormatSamples/image/xara/ and probably only reads embedded images
+* XIM - no samples
+* Xionics fax - no samples
+* YUV - raw files with no headers?
+* ZX Spectrum Hobeta - no samples
+* ZX Spectrum Snapshot - no samples
+* Zeiss BIVAS - no samples
+* Zoner ZMF - no samples, vector format and possibly just a ZIP file
+* Zoner ZBR - vector format; only loads thumbnail
+* byLight 20/20 - no samples